nirikshan/indo-compiler/README.md

 ```

 Now I am working to maintain scope for example:-
-adding (_. ie. name to _.name ) in fromt of global state and avoiding (_. ie. a.name to a.name if it is loop state ) in front of loop scope
+adding (_. ie. name to _.name ) in fromt of global state and avoiding (_. ie. a.name to a.name if it is state inside loop) in front of loop scope